uaauaguga/batter/README.md

 ## usage

-- `term-tagger` takes bacteria genome sequence (can be contig or complete/draft genome) as input, and produces predicted terminator coordinate and strand information with confidence scores in bed format
+- `batter` takes bacteria genome sequence (can be contig or complete/draft genome) as input, and produces predicted terminator coordinate and strand information with confidence scores in bed format